tiger3homs/StartConfig/README.md

 Once the commands are executed, the snippet does not run again until the next round.

 You can still type and use the chat normally—your input will not be overwritten.

+Features

+Automatically runs a list of user-defined commands once per round.

+Resets when the round ends (0:00 timer), ready for the next round.

+Does not overwrite your chat input after execution.

+Easy to customize commands by editing a simple array.

 Important Notes